FennStatistics/CAMtools_documentation/docs/Cognitive-Affective Maps.md

 What are the advantages of using Cognitive-Affective Maps?
 ----------------

 CAMs have a strong theoretical foundation and have been discussed within philosophy (mainly in the context of explanatory coherence) since the end of the 1990s [@thagard_ethical_1998]<sup>,</sup>[@thagard_coherence_2000].
 The process of drawing a CAM is understood as a **constraint satisfaction problem** and multiple mathematical models, like the hot cognition (HOTCO) model[@thagard_hot_2006], were proposed.
-Since 2020[@rhea_valence_2020], CAM tools for large online studies are under development in the Cognition, Action and Sustainability Unit (Allgemeine Psychologie) at the University of Freiburg, Department of Psychology.
+Since 2020[@rhea_valence_2020], CAM tools for large online studies are under development in the Cognition, Action and Sustainability Unit (in German *Allgemeine Psychologie*) at the University of Freiburg, Department of Psychology.
 For more information regarding the most recent research, see the homepage of the departement in Freiburg, <a href="https://www.psychologie.uni-freiburg.de/abteilungen/Allgemeine.Psychologie/research/cam-research" target="_blank">https://www.psychologie.uni-freiburg.de/abteilungen/Allgemeine.Psychologie/research/cam-research</a>.

 Data obtained in CAM studies can be analyzed quantitatively, in terms of network parameters and affective connotation, as well as qualitatively.
 CAMs as a research method foster research in multiple fields of application, which are linked to multiple interesting research question: